Klarman Hall

 Zhihong Chen

 Zhihong Chen was trained in three countries and in three different fields: She received her BA in German Language andLinguistics from Beijing Foreign Language College, and her first MA in InternationalStudies from Beijing Normal University.
-She then received her second MA and Dr. Phil. in InternationalHistory and Sinologyfrom Cologne University in Germany.She also completed an MS. Ed in College Teaching concentrating on Chinese language teaching at SIU in the US.
+She then received her second MA and Dr. Phil. in InternationalHistory and Sinologyfrom Cologne University in Germany.She also completed an MS. Ed in College Teaching at SIU in the US.

 /zhihong-chen